 In Japan, Christmas is known as more of a time to spread happiness rather than a religious celebration.
 Christmas Eve is often celebrated more than Christmas Day.
 Christmas Eve is thought of as a romantic day, in which couples spend together and exchange presents.
 In many ways it resembles Valentine’s Day celebrations in the UK and the USA.
 Young couples like to go for walks to look at the Christmas lights and have a romantic meal in a restaurant – booking a table on Christmas Eve can be very difficult as it’s so popular!

-Norway is viewed as a Christian country with a Lutheran State Church and many Christian denominations.
+Norway is viewed as a Christian country with a Lutheran Church connected with the State and many Christian denominations.
 However, most Norwegians do not celebrate Christmas in a Christian setting.
 They take Christmas as a vacation when they can be together with family and friends and have a good time.
-So, only a small minority if Norwegians celebrate Christmas as a “Christian holiday.”
-I will now apply some words from Awake! of 8 September 2000, page 27, to this situation:
+So, only a small minority of Norwegians celebrate Christmas as a “Christian holiday.”
+I will now apply some words from Awake! of September 8, 2000, page 27, to this situation:

 Although there may be reason to examine the origin of a particular custom, in some cases it is more important to consider what the custom means to people at the time and in the place where one now lives.

-However, the issue we are discussing is whether Christian freedom will allow a Witness to view things differently from the mainstream JW viewpoint in a given situation.
+However, the issue we are discussing is whether Christian freedom will allow a Witness to view things differently from the mainstream Witness’ viewpoint in a given situation.
 Or will a Witness be liable for disfellowshipping if he or she does things that most Witnesses will not do?
-Consider the following situation by a member of a JW congregation in Japan:
+Consider the following situation by a member of a Jehovah’s Witnesses congregation in Japan:

 A Christian couple uses their freedom to visit blood relatives on December 24.
 They eat the same delicious “Christmas” food as their relatives, and they give their family members gifts and receive gifts from them.
 But they do not walk around the Christmas tree singing carols to it.
 The elders in the congregation are informed about the actions of the couple, and two elders visit them and ask questions about what happened.